NASA & Data Recovery.

 The National Aeronautics and Space Administration (NASA) is responsible for the level of technology we are currently at.
-Their innovations over the last handful of decades have made life a lot better.
-NASA is responsible for such everyday labor-saving appliances ranging from smoke detectors to protective paint.
+Their innovations over the last handful of decades has made life a lot better.
+NASA is responsible for such everyday labor-saving appliances, ranging from smoke detectors to protective paint.
 However, NASA needs support as well, since it uses a lot of modern-day technology in its missions.
 They don’t have to reinvent the wheel if we already have something that performs the tasks they need.
 They do manage to improve these everyday devices quite a bit.
 A good example is, of course, the everyday hard disk drive.
 NASA uses these in almost every device that requires an onboard storage medium.
-Because of this fact, NASA is probably the largest consumer of data recovery in the world.
+Because of this fact, NASA is one of the larger consumers of data recovery services in the world.

 Overall, NASA is an organization that is dedicated to utilizing the available technology to gain the best results.
 This includes utilizing state-of-the-art drives to save their data, despite the fact that the drives may go bad.
 That is where data recovery experts come in.
-With dedicated methods to retrieve data from both SSD’s and HDD’s these companies provide a useful service.
-It is true that data recovery from an SSD is far more difficult than from an HDD, but skilled recovery experts are able to get to even the most difficult data and extract it in a usable form.
+With dedicated methods to retrieve data from both SSD’s and HDD’s, these companies provide a useful service.
+It’s true, data recovery from an SSD is more difficult than from an HDD.
+And so, skilled recovery experts are able to get to the most difficult data and extract it.
 Everyone needs, data recovery, even NASA.